Other Related articles

 - Huo Chess Main Page

-- How to Develop a Chess program for Dummies Series.
+- How to Develop a Chess program for Beginners Series.
 Click here for the second lesson.
 Click here for the third lesson.

 - Java chess programming ultra-fast tutorial: “How to code a chess program in one day.
 (C# and Java examples)“